Library Research Guide

 Nexis Uni (especially for U.S. and international news.
 Select "Advanced Search" -- "Select a specific content type" -- "News".
 Enter keywords and limits as directed.
 Click on "Add" and "Search").

 NOTE: Mainstream media, with trained investigative journalists, editors, and fact checkers attempt to provide unbiased, objective, and factual reporting.
 Some reputable examples: CBC in Canada, The Guardian and BBC in the U.K, New York Times and The Washington Post in the U.S. Others, like most of the daily newspapers in Canada, tend to reflect the biases of their owners and funders in much of the content published (and stories excluded).
 Note that most news sources also include opinion pieces and other content besides news (e.g. columnists' articles, commentaries, editorials, letters to the editor, article marketing pieces, reprinted company press releases, etc.) Learn to distinguish opinion from reporting, and read critically.

 Corporate and industry "news" articles include press releases, news releases, newswires, articles, announcements, opinion pieces and blogs by CEOs, consultants, industry association representatives, etc. Real news may include notification of "material changes" or a significant event that can affect a public company's stock price, but for the most part, communications from companies and industry associations tend to have a public relations or promotional/marketing purpose.

-These can include detailed descriptions, list of top competitors, SWOT analysis, financial information, etc. Find in Business Source Premier (use "Company Profiles" tab, or Publication type: "Industry Profile"), in ProQuest Central (limit by Document type: "Company Profile" or "Industry Report"), and in Nexis Uni (Select "Company Info").
+These can include detailed descriptions, list of top competitors, SWOT analysis, financial information, etc. Find in Business Source Complete (use "Company Profiles" tab, or Publication type: "Industry Profile"), in ProQuest Central (limit by Document type: "Company Profile" or "Industry Report"), and in Nexis Uni (Select "Company Info").

 GENERAL ARTICLE SEARCH TIPS (apply in most databases):